nightroman/FarNet/FSharpFar/samples/PowerShellFar/README.md

 ## PowerShellFar

-You can invoke PowerShell scripts from F# using the FarNet module PowerShellFar and provided helper functions.
+You can invoke PowerShell scripts from F# using the FarNet module PowerShellFar and provided helper methods.
 The scripts are either pure PowerShell or using FarNet and PowerShellFar API and tools.

 Here is the "Hello, World" example which shows all the required pieces, the